 Configure client settings

-These client settings help join Windows 10 devices with Azure AD.
+These client settings help configure Windows 10 devices to be hybrid-joined.
 They also enable internet-based clients to use the CMG and cloud distribution point.

 Allow access to cloud distribution point: Enable this setting to help internet-based devices get the required content to install the Configuration Manager client.
 If the content isn't available on the cloud distribution point, devices can retrieve the content from the CMG.
 The client installation bootstrap retries the cloud distribution point for four hours before it falls back to the CMG.

 Automatically register new Windows 10 domain joined devices with Azure Active Directory: Set to Yes or No. The default setting is Yes.
 This behavior is also the default in Windows 10, version 1709.

 Hybrid-joined devices are joined to an on-premises Active Directory domain and registered with Azure AD.
 For more information, see Hybrid Azure AD joined devices.

 Enable clients to use a cloud management gateway: Set to Yes (default), or No.

 Deploy the client settings to the required collection of devices.
 Don't deploy these settings to user collections.

 To confirm the device is hybrid-joined, run

 dsregcmd.exe /status in a command prompt.
 If the device is Azure AD-joined or hybrid-joined, the AzureAdjoined field in the results shows YES.
 For more information, see dsregcmd command - device state.